Tupiza is a very friendly, bustling city consisting of 25,000 individual, however still keeps close connections to its traditional roots.

 Where to Stay

-Tupiza is very simple to navigate with the most stuff to see and to do in a six block.
+Tupiza is very simple to navigate with the most stuff to see and to do in a six-block.
 Your main focal point would be the main market in the heart of the town.

 Places to See

-Horseback riding thru the canyons in the Cordillero de los Chicas is one of the highlights of the town if you want to visit Tupiza.
+Horseback riding through the canyons in the Cordillero de los Chicas is one of the highlights of the town if you want to visit Tupiza.
 The tours would range around 3 hours to multi-day trips to the pristine desert landscape.
 Apart from that, all horses are trained and are healthy yet have different temperaments.